 Important point #4: We use our signature chunk-cutting technique to remove ice from your roof.
 That means that rather than melting the ice from the top down, we remove a chunk of ice at a time and manually nudge each chunk off the roof once we’ve melted it free of your rooftop.
 That technique saves you hundreds or thousands of dollars.
 Many of the ice chunks freely fall from the roof.
 Rarely can we control exactly where they fall, but almost always they land without incident.

 If you have shrubs, grills, hot tubs, and even decks under or near your roof, you have a few options.

 - The first is you forgo ice dam removal altogether because you’ve deemed your outdoor amenities more valuable than the safety of your home.

 - The second is you pay 3-4 times the amount you otherwise would, because it will take us much, must longer to melt every last ounce of ice on your roof.
 The same is true if you want us to remove all the snow on your roof and walk it to a shrub-free, stuff-free area.

 - The third option is for you to accept some possible damage to your shrubs or outdoor amenities and save a LOT of money on ice dam removal.
 We go into each project assuming #3 is your choice.

 Although this rarely happens, it is possible for ice chunks to hit the side of your house, break a window, etc. Again, we have no control over where ice chunks go once they’ve broken free from the roof.
 They may fall before we have a chance to grab them and throw them farther away from your overhang.
 Damage rarely happens, but it does happen from time to time.

-Believe it or not, that’s just a summary of our billing policies – a few points we really want you to know, if you only take the time to read a few.
-We hope that after reading all our policies you agree they’re pretty straightforward and reasonable.
-You can see a complete list of our policies here.
+Believe it or not, that’s just a quick summary of our billing policies – a few points we really want you to know, if you only take the time to read a few.
+We hope that after reading all of our policies, you agree they’re pretty straightforward and reasonable.
+You can (and should) see a complete list of our policies here.